tjammer/schmu/README.md

 It allows impure functions and the use of immutable data types such as arrays (and vectors, their growable cousins) for their simplicity and performance.
 Data types are unboxed (as long as they are non-recursive, anyway) to make interop with C code straightforward.
 It doesn't try to compete with the fastest languages out there, but should be reasonably fast thanks to LLVM.
-The memory management story is not fully fleshed out yet, but will most likely use automatic reference counting.
+The memory management story is not fully fleshed out yet, right now there is a builtin malloc which gets freed at the end of scope automatically, RAII style, but that's all.

 ## Roadmap
 + [x] Higher order functions and (downward) closures
-+ [x] Polymorphic functions
++ [x] Polymorphic functions and monomorphization
 + [x] Type-parametrized records
 + [ ] Algebraic data types and pattern matching
-+ [ ] Automatic reference counting
++ [ ] Module system
 + [ ] Recursive data types
-+ [ ] C ABI compatibilty
++ [ ] C ABI compatibilty.
+WIP, the machinery is in place and it's mostly done for x86_64-linux-gnu.
+Other targets will be added in the future.